FIT Athletics and Recreation

 Student Volunteer Community Service (SVCS)

 Offered through the Department of Student Life, this program enhances our greatest natural resource, volunteers.
-As a recipient of the President’s Higher Education Community Service Honor Roll, SVCS offers interested students an opportunity to give assistance to the fashion industry, community, and the society in which we live.
+As a recipient of the President’s Higher Education Community Service Honor Roll, SVCS offers interested students an opportunity to give assistance to the fashion industry, the community, and the society in which we live.
 Clubs, independent students, faculty, and staff are welcome to tap the information available regarding local organizations requesting volunteers.